 "A man was needed who was able to grasp the potentialities of the enterprise." —the former Rector General of National Antiquities, H. Hildebrand, President of the Royal Swedish Academy of Sciences

 Guglielmo Marconi is known as the father of wireless technology.
-Through his experiments and inventions, he changed how the entire world communicated, then and now.
+Through his experiments and inventions, he changed how the entire world communicated.

 He was born at Bologna, Italy, on April 25, 1874, to a noble Italian man and an Irish woman.
 As a youth, he conducted laboratory experiments at his father's country estate.
 He was an educated young man, spending time in private studies in Bologna, Florence and Leghorn.
 Early on, he found his fondness for sciences, both physical and electrical.
 He took a keen interest in the works of renowned scientists, like Maxwell, Righi and Lodge.